jsmontesinos/advent-of-code-2021/readme.md

-This repository contains my solutions to problem published in Advent Of Code 2021:
+This repository contains my solutions to problems published in Advent Of Code 2021:

 https://adventofcode.com/2021